|LabVIEW 2014 Help|

 Owning Palette: Structures

-Has one or more subdiagrams, or event cases, exactly one of which executes when the structure executes.
-The Event structure waits until an event happens, then executes the appropriate case to handle that event.
-The Time output responds to the Control event you use.
-Right-click the structure border to add new event cases and configure which events to handle.
-Wire a value to the Timeout terminal at the top left of the Event structure to specify the number of milliseconds the Event structure should wait for an event to occur.
-The default is –1, indicating never to time out.
+Waits until an event occurs, then executes the appropriate case to handle that event.
+The Event structure has one or more subdiagrams, or event cases, exactly one of which executes when the structure executes to handle an event.
+This structure can time out while waiting for notification of an event.
+Wire a value to the Timeout terminal at the top left of the Event structure to specify the number of milliseconds the Event structure waits for an event.
+The default is -1, which indicates never to time out.